 Whitewashing is a great way to lighten dark furniture.
-Older furniture sometimes looks outdated and whitewashed finish can freshen and lighten the stained wood.
+Older furniture sometimes looks outdated and a whitewashed finish can freshen and lighten the stained wood.

-Well Guys, I’m in love with this side table.
+Well, Guys, I’m in love with this side table.
 I know, bragging on myself and patting my back but wait until you see the new look versus what I started with.
 You will not believe it is the same piece.
 The photo above shows the new look.
-I think you could buy a similar piece at a high end furniture store for maybe $500.
+I think you could buy a similar piece at a high-end furniture store for maybe $500.
 Take a look at the before photo below.

 We got this piece free from one of our neighbors.
 You can’t beat free furniture.
 It is solid wood, squarish, and rather large.
 The brand is Hekman.
 I Googled the name and the company makes some pricy furniture.